 Creates and appends a PropertyTweener.
 This method tweens a

 final_val in a span of time equal to

 duration, in seconds.
-The initial value by default is a value at the time the tweening of the PropertyTweener start.
+The initial value by default is the property's value at the time the tweening of the PropertyTweener starts.
 For example:

 var tween = create_tween() tween.tween_property($Sprite, "position", Vector2(100, 200), 1) tween.tween_property($Sprite, "position", Vector2(200, 300), 1)

 will move the sprite to position (100, 200) and then to (200, 300).
 If you use PropertyTweener.from or PropertyTweener.from_current, the starting position will be overwritten by the given value instead.
 See other methods in PropertyTweener to see how the tweening can be tweaked further.

 Note: You can find the correct property name by hovering over the property in the Inspector.
 You can also provide the components of a property directly by using

 position:x), where it would only apply to that particular component.

 Example: moving object twice from the same position, with different transition types.